 How to Clean Mildew From Wood Floor

-- Use a scraper or dull knife to clean the mold from the top surface of the wood, and then use vacuum to lift the fungus.
+- Use a scraper or dull knife to clean the mold from the top surface of the wood, and then use a vacuum to lift the fungus.

 - Sand the affected part of the mold, then apply anti-fungal treatment according to the instructions on the product packaging label.
 Allow to dry, then sanding back and re-apply anti-fungal treatment.

 - Let the affected area thoroughly dried.
 Clean and seal back wood floors if needed.

 Plain soap and water mixture will not solve the problem mushrooms.
 In addition to commercial antifungal sprays designed specifically appropriate for the parts of the house are exposed to the fungus, you can also use the following products:

 Although bleach is the most common material used to kill fungi, these cleaners only effectively kill mold growing on non-porous materials, such as ceramic tile.
 The same thing also applies to hydrogen peroxide.
 Both of these chemicals are very corrosive, so be sure to check whether the chemical is suitable for your floor.
 Mix 1 part bleach or hydrogen peroxide and 8 parts water.
 Allow it to sink in, then dry it.